mongodb/specifications/source/retryable-writes/retryable-writes.rst

 the SDAM spec (see: `Error Handling`_).
 If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver) or the error is labeled "NoWritesPerformed", the error from the previous attempt should be raised.
+If all server errors are labeled "NoWritesPerformed", the first error should be raised.

 The above rules are implemented in the following pseudo-code: